etri/dcn-nlsr/README.md

       * Mac OS Platform

 # Supported platforms
-DCN-NLSRD has been tested on the following platforms:
+MA-NLSRD has been tested on the following platforms:

 - Ubuntu 18.04 (amd64, armhf)

 Mac OS shall be supported in the future releases.

 ## Credits
-DCN-NLSR is designed and developed by:
+MA-NLSR is designed and developed by:

 - Sung Hyuk Byun (shbyun@etri.re.kr)
 - Jong Seok Lee (viper@etri.re.kr)